CrowdStrike Pricing 2026

 CrowdStrike has 4 pricing plans, including a free tier.
 Paid plans range from $0 to $184.99/endpoint/month.
 The Free Trial plan is free and is best for trial evaluation.
 The Falcon Go plan costs $59.99/endpoint/month, best for small organizations.
 The Falcon Pro plan costs $99.99/endpoint/month, best for growing businesses.
 The Falcon Enterprise plan costs $184.99/endpoint/month, best for enterprise.

-CrowdStrike contracts auto-renew, with a 1 year minimum commitment, requiring 60-90 days before renewal notice to cancel.
+CrowdStrike contracts auto-renew, with a 1 year typical, multi-year contracts available minimum commitment, requiring Contact required notice to cancel.

 The median CrowdStrike customer pays $53,500/year based on 471 verified purchases, with an average 14% discount available through negotiation.